 - Generally be 2,000 square feet or less

 - Not have a market value in excess of the applicable area loan limit

 - Not have in-ground swimming pools

 - Not be designed for income producing activities

-Borrowers are required to repay all or a portion of the payment subsidy received over the life of the loan when the title to the property transfers or the borrower is no longer living in the dwelling.
+Borrowers are required to repay all, or a portion of, the payment subsidy received over the life of the loan when the title to the property transfers, or the borrower is no longer living in the dwelling.
 Applicants must meet certain income eligibility requirements for a direct loan, and you'll need to check the USDA website to determine your state's requirement.

-How the Funds Can Be Used
+How Funds Can Be Used

-Financial Details of the Loan
+Financial Details of Receiving No Money Down